IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 ./configure
 ```

-**Note: Since --prefix is not provided, /usr/local/pgSQL is installed by default.**
+**Note: Since --prefix is not provided, /usr/local/pgSQL will be used as default installation path.**

-Specify the installation path, such as "/ usr/local/ivorysql/ivorysql - 1.2" :
+To use a different installation path, such as "/ usr/local/ivorysql/ivorysql - 1.2" :

 ```
 ./configure --prefix=/usr/local/ivorysql/ivorysql-1.2
 ```

-**Note: We need to remember the specified directory, because the system cannot find where the compiled and installed programs are.**

-For more configure parameters, go to./configure --help.
+For more configure parameters, try ./configure --help.
 Also check out the PostgreSQL manual.